 Introduction: Civility in Crisis 1.
 Rural Civilities: Caste, Gender and Public Life in Kerala 2.
 The Christian Conundrum: Minority Citizens and the Incivility of Caste 3.
 Disjunctions of Democracy and Liberalism: Agonistic Imaginations of dignity in Bihar 4.
 To be a Hindu Citizen: Politics of Dalit Migrants in Contemporary West Bengal 5.
 Modernity without Alterity: Caste Associations and Hindu Cosmopolitanism in Contemporary Mumbai 6.
 Towards Greater Civility: Public Morality and Transversal Queer/Feminist Politics in India 7.
 Inter-Caste Accommodations and Minimal Civility in Rural India 8.
 An Uncivil City

-Suryakant Waghmore is Associate Professor of Sociology at the Department of Humanities and Social Sciences, IIT Bombay.
+Suryakant Waghmore is Associate Professor of Sociology at the Department of Humanities and Social Sciences, Indian Institute of Technology Bombay.
 He has previously taught at Tata Institute of Social Sciences, Mumbai and Centre for Modern Indian Studies, University of Göttingen.
-He is author of Civility against Caste (2013) and occasionally contributes columns in Scroll.in, Indian Express, Hindustan Times, The Hindu, Outlook, India Today and The Wire.
+He is the author of Civility against Caste (2013) and occasionally contributes columns in Scroll.in, the Indian Express, the Hindustan Times, The Hindu, Outlook, India Today and The Wire.